instructlab/dev-docs/docs/taxonomy-tree-organization.md

 the tree as long as they are put in logical place is empowered by the contributor.
-The side effect leveraging using this we can verify where the knowledge is placed on Wikipedia and re-enforce the location in the taxonomy tree.
+The side effect leveraging using this we can verify where the knowledge is placed on Wikipedia and reinforce the location in the taxonomy tree.

 ## Conflicts and Resolutions